Kashmira9890/mergefiles/README.md

 The following functionality is being incorporated into this plugin wherein:
 * user can shufffle the listed pdf files
 * user can select only a few/all pdf files
+* a list of previously merged pdf documents will be displayed to the user